Arunpaulm/Quill/README.md

 ### Running the application

 1. Start the backend server:

+   * Navigate to the `backend` root directory.
-   * Run `npm run start:backend` in the project root directory.
+   * Run `npm run start` in the project root directory.

 2. Start the frontend development server:

    * Navigate to the `frontend` directory.
-   * Run `npm run start:dev` to start the development server.
+   * Run `npm run start` to start the development server.

 The application will be accessible at http://localhost:3090 in your browser.